Staying at Bolara 60

 The Kućica has its own indoor kitchen and outdoor grill on its own terrace for guests of the Kućica to use.

 Our large walled vegetable garden and a small orchard allow us to grow and harvest produce for our dinners.
 Guests are very welcome to lend a hand weeding and picking!
-We also have a small olive grove so we can cure our own eating olives; our neighbours have several hundred trees and make fantastic olive oil.
+We also have an olive grove so we can cure our own eating olives, and chickens for daily fresh eggs of superb quality.

 Take a look at the cooking classes and dinners we offer.